hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-Other supported content types enable replacing the `data` element of the the response above with a string of RDF data in selected serialisation format, or serving the entire response merely as RDF data.
+Other supported content types enable replacing the `data` object of the response above with a string of RDF data in selected serialisation format, or serving the entire response purely as RDF data.

 ## GraphQL-compatible content types